tonyganchev/pupi/README.md

-# pupi
+# Pupi
-Pupi is an toy OS project I've been revisiting since Uni
+Pupi is a toy OS project I've been revisiting since Uni